hololeo/click-n-clone/README.md

 # Click 'n' Clone
 A bookmarklet for rapid repo cloning.
+Just click and clone!

 ### Quickly Clone GitHub Repo with Bookmarklet